jabez007/arcanaeum/src/blog/posts/2025-07-12-dispatcher-for-syncthing.md

 Your files just magically appear when you're on trusted networks, and your laptop stays lean and efficient everywhere else.

 _Perfect sync when you need it, peace of mind when you don't._ 🔁

+---

+_Have questions or improvements to suggest?
+The beauty of automation is that it can always be refined to fit your specific needs._